 I read a story in the book of John and came across this verse: “The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”
 John 1:14

-What I realized was, like all good storytellers, God wasn’t content to just tell his story; he wanted to act it out.
+What I realized was, like all good storytellers, God wasn’t content just to tell his story – he wanted to act it out.
 He speaks through the characters in the Old Testament.
 Then he takes center stage in the New – a tiny babe in the straw.
 Son of God born in a barn.

 God used this powerful method of communication – acting out his own story – to permanently eliminate the worst of all my conflicts: my sin and my separation from him.
 He lived and died and lives today so I can be in right relationship with him.
 And in healthy and holy relationships with others.